rollkit/docs/tutorials/artela-evm-plus-plus.md

 import constants from '../.vitepress/constants/constants.js'
 </script>

-This guide will assist you in quickly setting up and operating an rollup node with [Artela EVM++](https://docs.artela.network/main/Artela-Blockchain/EVM++) execution layer using Rollkit and local-DA.
+This guide will assist you to quickly set up an rollup node with [Artela EVM++](https://docs.artela.network/main/Artela-Blockchain/EVM++) execution layer using Rollkit and local-DA.

 ![evmpp](/evmpp/evmpp.png)

-EVM++ is a modular dual-vm execution layer that support dynamic creation of native extension modules for blockchain at runtime.

-EVM++ allowing developers to utilize WasmVM to build native extensions to coprocess with EVM for more customized functionalities.
-Beyond just dual-VM, these native extensions enable customization at the block level.
-It enables custom logic to be added throughout the transaction lifecycle with broader runtime context access.
+EVM++ is a modular dual-VM execution layer that supports the dynamic creation of native extension modules for blockchain at runtime.
+It enables developers to leverage WasmVM to build native extensions that co-process with EVM, offering enhanced customization capabilities.
+More than just a dual-VM setup, these native extensions facilitate blockchain-level customization.
+They allow for the integration of custom logic throughout the transaction lifecycle, providing access to an expanded runtime context.

 ## 📦 Clone the Artela Rollkit Repository

-Begin by cloning the Artela Rollkit repository:
+Start by cloning the Artela Rollkit repository:

 ```bash
 git clone https://github.com/artela-network/artela-rollkit.git